form3tech-oss/go-pact-testing/README.md

 can be used to provide expected responses to tests and also verify that interactions were indeed made.
 Once testing is complete, consumer pacts are uploaded to the pact broker via the `pact-publish` task, for verification by provider tests.

+Consumer testing uses the pact standalone ruby executable.
+As default, this will be left running after the test completes so that future iterations of the test run faster.
+Note that some testing systems may automatically clear up subprocesses started by the tests.
+Notably, binaries produced by `go test -c` (as used by goland) will stop any subprocesses it started.
+To benefit from re-use of the mock servers, run a test manually from the command line with `go test -run Test_MyTestUsingPact` before running additional tests via the IDE.

 There are two ways to define consumer tests - the original integration test or the newer DSL test.

 ### DSL